Over the weeks leading up to the

 Only 8 teams have not made the Playoffs

-the Playoffs, are as follows, shown in order of their most recent season to make
+as follows, shown in order of their most recent season to make the Playoffs --

 due to tie breakers.

-tend to be negative, generally in the form of extended or season-ending injuries.
+the season tend to be negative, generally in the form of extended or season-ending

-In looking for teams to play UNDER it is often a good strategy to look for teams
+injuries.
+In looking for teams to play UNDER it is often a good strategy to look

-that don't have much depth at several positions, especially at QB and other skill
+for teams that don't have much depth at several positions, especially at QB and other

-positions.
-A change in coaching staff or replacing of key players from the prior
+skill positions.
+A change in coaching staff or replacing of key players from the

-15.0% of the overall 833 total teams) have won just 4 or fewer games.
+group and 14.9% of the overall 865 total teams) have won just 4 or fewer games.
 Historically,

 the LOWEST Over/Under Season Win Total had been either 5 or 5 1/2 games although